dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/04-Nov-2022/ide-features-ide-deprecation.md

 ---

-title: "Extra features in new IDE, and classic IDE deprecation"
+title: "New IDE features and classic IDE deprecation"
 id: "ide-features-ide-deprecation"
 description: "Enhancement and Deprecation: Extra features in new IDE, and classic IDE deprecation"
-sidebar_label: "Enhancement and deprecation: Extra features in the new IDE and classic IDE deprecation"
+sidebar_label: "Enhancement and deprecation: New IDE features and classic IDE deprecation"
 tags: [Nov-29-2022, v1.1.67.0]

 ---